 “This Army today achieved on the plains of Manassas a signal victory over combined forces of Genls.
 McClellan and Pope.
 On the 28th and 29th each wing under Genls.
 Longstreet and Jackson repulsed with valour attacks made on them separately.
 We mourn the loss of our gallant dead in every conflict yet our gratitude to Almighty God for His mercies rises higher and higher each day, to Him and to the valour of our troops a nation’s gratitude is due.”

 Lee failed to achieve his ultimate goal of destroying Pope’s army.
-But the Confederate Army of Northern Virginia achieved every other goal and won a tremendous victory, as Lee had masterfully defied military logic by dividing his force against a numerically superior enemy.
+But his army achieved every other goal and won a tremendous victory, as Lee had masterfully defied military logic by dividing his force against a numerically superior enemy.
 Two months ago, the Federals had been on the verge of capturing the Confederate capital at Richmond.
 Now they were almost entirely cleared out of Virginia and retreating toward Washington.
-Lee directed Jackson to head to Chantilly to cut Pope’s line of retreat.

 “We have had a terrific battle again today… I thought it best to draw back to this place at dark.
 The movement has been made in perfect order and without loss.
 The troops are in good heart, and marched off the field without the least hurry or confusion… Do not be uneasy.
 We will hold our own here… P.S.
 We have lost nothing; neither guns nor wagons.”